Safeguarding Policy

 • ‘Describe’

 If it is necessary to seek further clarification, staff should keep to open questions such as What?
 When?
 Who?
 How?
 Where?
-It is important to remember that questions should only be asked to help clarify whether the child is at risk of harm.
+It is important to remember that questions should only be asked to help clarify whether the pupil is at risk of harm.
 Once clarification is achieved, no further questions should be asked.

-Sometimes children choose to disclose concerns through a third party such as a friend ‘telling’ on their behalf, or indirectly e.g. sounding out information and reaction by asking ‘what if my friend…….?’
+Sometimes children / young adults choose to disclose concerns through a third party such as a friend ‘telling’ on their behalf, or indirectly e.g. sounding out information and reaction by asking ‘what if my friend…….?’
 If such concerns arise they should be taken equally seriously and be followed up with the DSL in the same manner as a direct disclosure.

-The DSL / Deputy DSLs / SLT / Staff will use the Continuum of Need when making decisions about appropriate support or referral for a child.
+The DSL / Deputy DSLs / SLT / Staff will use the Continuum of Need when making decisions about appropriate support or referral for a pupil.
 This should include reference to the ‘Four levels of need’ and the ‘Three domains’.

 Basic Guidelines for Dealing with Disclosures

 • Never promise to keep a secret or confidentiality.
-You have a duty to ensure the information is passed on to DSL / Deputy DSL and possibly other agencies in order to keep the child safe.
+You have a duty to ensure the information is passed on to DSL / Deputy DSL and possibly other agencies in order to keep the child / young adult safe.
 If a child requests confidentiality, use a ‘prepared’ response, such as ‘I’m really concerned about what you have told me and I have a responsibility to help ensure that you are safe.
 To help make sure you are safe, I have to tell someone (name person) who will know how to help us to do this’.
-Make sure the child understands what will happen next with their information;
+Make sure the pupil understands what will happen next with their information;

 • If you have seen bruising or an injury, use the body map function on CPOMS to record details;

 • Save all drawings and artwork.
-This information needs to be shared with Children’s Social Services and the Police;
+This information needs to be shared with Social Services and the Police;

 • Do not gossip to other staff about what you have heard.
 The information should remain confidential to those who ‘need to know’;